 Two of the biggest names in VPNs are IPVanish and ExpressVPN.
 These services often top lists of recommended VPNs, including here on our site.
 But you might wonder what the difference between these two services is.
 Which is best for speed, for flexibility, and in terms of ease of use?
-Which users should use which service?
+Which users should use what service?
 And which is best overall?

 These are the questions we’re going to tackle today.
 We’ll be comparing both IPVanish and ExpressVPN in terms of connection speeds, the number of servers available, use for Netflix, the quality of the software, the availability of browser extensions, and the platforms that are supported.
 We’ll tackle each consideration in turn so that you can see the comparison of IPVanish Versus ExpressVPN: Which VPN Should You Use?